gibsonbailey/treftstechnologies/TT/static/markdown/Git 1: Basic Commands.md

 </br>

 ### The working directory and the staging area
-Here are two commands that move between staging area and the working directory.
+Here are some commands that move files between the staging area and the working directory.

 ```
 git add <file>